bless25min/geo-arxiv/README.md

-# GEO: Generative Engine Optimization (arXiv Draft)
+# GEO Fundamentals: Optimization Strategies for Web Content in the Age of AI Search

 This repository contains the LaTeX source for the arXiv paper: